 Your GP may have even diagnosed you with one or two over the years.
-But what does it mean for a urinary tract infection to be recurring?
+But what does it mean for to have a recurrent urinary tract infection?

 The answer is simple enough:

-A urinary tract infection is recurring when you experience 3 or more UTIs within a year, or 2 or more UTIs within 6 months.
+A urinary tract infection is recurrent when you experience 3 or more UTIs within a year, or 2 or more UTIs within 6 months.

-Wait, does that mean that even if you’ve only had two urinary tract infections in your life, it’s still considered recurring if they happened within 6 months of each other?
+Wait, does that mean that even if you’ve only had two urinary tract infections in your life, it’s still considered recurrent if they happened within 6 months of each other?

 The short answer: yes.

-According to an article published in the Sultan Qaboos University Medical Journal (SQUMJ), recurring urinary tract infections (rUTIs) fall into three categories:
+According to an article published in the Sultan Qaboos University Medical Journal (SQUMJ), recurrent urinary tract infections (rUTIs) fall into three categories:

 This is when treatment fails either because of bacterial resistance or due to infection by two different bacteria with equally limited susceptibilities.

 This occurs when there has been no additional bacterial growth after a treated infection, but then the same bacteria strain regrows two weeks or more after treatment.
 It is also when a different bacteria grows during any period of time.
-This is the most common type of recurring UTI, accounting for 95% of all recurring urinary tract infections in women.
+This is the most common type of recurrent UTI, accounting for 95% of all recurrent urinary tract infections in women.

 Relapse occurs when the same strain of bacteria causes another urinary tract infection within two weeks of treatment of the original infection.
 It is often difficult to distinguish between relapse and reinfection.

 What does this mean for you?
-Will having a recurring UTI change how it is treated?
+Will having a recurrent UTI change how it is treated?

-How Will Your Recurring UTI Affect Your Life?
+How Will Your Recurrent UTI Affect Your Life?